1- Department of Animal Science, University of Tabriz, Tabriz, Iran

-Introduction and objective: Food and nutrition are undoubtedly the most important topic of discussion in today's world.
-Increasing population and efforts to meet the nutritional needs of the next generation necessarily require effort and pursuit in various fields of agriculture, animal husbandry and related sciences.
+Background: Food and nutrition are undoubtedly the most important topics of discussion in today's world.
+Increasing population and efforts to meet the nutritional needs of the next generation necessarily require effort and pursuit in various fields of agriculture, animal husbandry, and related sciences.
 Small ruminants are especially important in rapidly improving the nutrition of the world's growing population.
 The advantage of small ruminants is short generation distance, faster growth rate, and greater adaptability and tolerance to environmental conditions than large ruminants.
-One of the most important food items used in ruminants nutrition is cereal straw.
+Cereal straw is one of the most important food items used in ruminant nutrition.
 Cereal straw has high levels of lignin and silica, both of which play an important role in lowering its digestibility and nutritional value.
-In Iran, the use of ordinary straw in animal feed is common and in fact farmers are more inclined to use straw due to lack and high cost of forages such as alfalfa or corn silage, although they are aware of its low effectiveness in the production of livestock products.
-One of methods to increase the digestibility of wood products is to increase the nitrogen available to the microbes that break down the fibers.
+The use of ordinary straw in animal feed is common in Iran, and in fact, farmers are more inclined to use straw due to the lack and high cost of forages such as alfalfa or corn silage, although they are aware of its low effectiveness in the production of livestock products.
+One of the methods to increase the digestibility of wood products is to increase the nitrogen available to the microbes that break down the fibers.
 The nutritional value of cereal straw can be increased by processing and using urea as a source of ammonia.
 Conventional processing of grain straw with urea in the country is a costly, difficult, and time-consuming method.
 The use of a machine is essential to facilitate or eliminate some of these operations.
-Lime also has been shown can improve the usability of low quality forage sources by increasing availability of nutrient for rumen micro-organisms.
-Based on our knowledge, there is little experiments has been done regarding the simultaneous use of lime and urea in the processing of wheat straw and its effects on the performance of fattening lambs.
-Therefore, this study was conducted with the aim of investigating the processing of wheat straw by different methods and their effect on the digestibility, NDF degradability, dry matter intake and performance of Qezel fattening lambs.
+Lime has also been shown to improve the usability of low-quality forage sources by increasing nutrient availability for rumen micro-organisms.
+Based on our knowledge, few experiments have been done regarding the simultaneous use of lime and urea in the processing of wheat straw and its effects on the performance of fattening lambs.
+Therefore, this study was conducted to investigate wheat straw processing by different methods and their effects on the digestibility, NDF degradability, dry matter intake, and performance of Qezel fattening lambs.

-Materials and methods: This experiment was performed on 36 fattening Ghezel lambs with an average weight of 30 kg and 3 months of age in a completely randomized statistical design.
-Experimental treatments include, control (feeding with diet containing unprocessed wheat straw), feeding with diet containing 5% urea processed wheat straw, feeding with diet containing 5% lime processed wheat straw and feeding with diet containing 5% urea + 5% lime processed wheat straw.
-Dry matter intake, weight gain, feed conversion ratio, DM, OM and CP digestibility, fecal score and blood parameters of experimental groups were determined.
-Also uNDF content of raw and processed wheat straw measured with standard method.
+Methods: This experiment was performed on 36 fattening Ghezel lambs with an average weight of 30 kg and 3 months of age in a completely randomized statistical design.
+Experimental treatments included a control (feeding with a diet containing unprocessed wheat straw), feeding with a diet containing 5% urea-processed wheat straw, feeding with a diet containing 5% lime-processed wheat straw, and feeding with a diet containing 5% urea + 5% lime-processed wheat straw.
+Dry matter intake, weight gain, feed conversion ratio (FCR), DM, OM, CP digestibility, fecal score, and blood parameters were determined in the experimental groups.
+The uNDF content of raw and processed wheat straws was also measured with the standard method.

-Conclusion: wheat straw processing with urea + lime led to the highest level of feed and NDF digestibility.
-Despite the higher weight of the lambs and more feed consumption, the performance of fattening animals did not differ statistically.
+Conclusion: Wheat straw processing with urea + lime led to the highest level of feed and NDF digestibility.
+Despite the higher weight of the lambs and more feed intake, the performance of fattening animals did not differ statistically.
 It seems that more research should be done in this field.

 Type of Study: